Support for research fellowship applicants

 Applicants should allow plenty of time to prepare their applications (~6 months) and are urged to contact CATO well in advance of the submission deadline.

-Clinical Academic and Research Opportunities for Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacists and Psychologists (NMAHPPs)
+Clinical Academic and Research Opportunities for Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists (NMAHPPs)

 Activities to identify and develop the next generation of NMAHPP research leaders are overseen by the AHSC Education Committee and supported by the Clinical Academic Training Office.
 These activities include: